 All Town Councillors must agree to abide by the Town Council’s Code of Conduct, which is focused on the Nolan Principles for public life.

-If you need to make a complaint about a Town Councillor, please write to:
+If you need to make a complaint about a Town Councillor, please visit the District Council’s complaints page:

 Town Councillors are elected every four years.
 The most recent parish council elections took place on 2 May, 2019.